-The HOA Annual Meeting is held the first Saturday in December every year.
+The Master HOA Annual Meeting is held on the first Saturday in October every year.
 The main purpose of the annual meeting is to elect Directors.
 Every year unit owners will receive an Annual Meeting Notice approximately 30-45 days prior to the Annual Meeting.

-The Harbour consists of 10 condominium associations referred to as Phases.
-The Phases are separate condominium groups, each with a set of recorded Declarations and Bylaws that delineate the responsibilities of their Owners and the Phase.
-When issues occur at a Living Unit or Phase, the Owner should notify the Phase to clarify any questions regarding resolution.
-By getting familiar with your documents you will learn Owner, Phase, and HOA responsibilities.
+The Harbour consists of 10 condominium associations referred to as Sub-Associations.
+The Sub-Associations are separate condominium groups, each with a set of recorded Declarations and Bylaws that delineate the responsibilities of their Owners and the Sub-Associations.
+When issues occur at a Living Unit or Phase, the Owner should notify the Sub-Associations to clarify any questions regarding resolution.
+By getting familiar with your documents you will learn Owner, Sub-Associations, and Master HOA responsibilities.

 The Property Manager is a part-time employee of the HOA.
-He is in contact with the HOA board on a regular basis.
-HOA is willing to help when a critical situation occurs, but building issues must be handled through your Phase.
-The HOA Board of Directors and its employees do not have the responsibility for law enforcement.
+He is in contact with the Master HOA board on a regular basis.
+The Master HOA is willing to help when a critical situation occurs, but building issues must be handled through your Sub-Association.
+The Master HOA Board of Directors and its employees do not have the responsibility for law enforcement.
 The responsibility for dealing with suspicious or criminal activity remains exclusively with the Sandusky Police Department.
 If you see suspicious activity you are urged to call the Sandusky Police Department.